A History of the Amateur Woodworking Movement

 Home Ownership had a significant impact: Home Ownership meant better housing as well as more control and security over your personal livelihood.
 Living in your own home -- rather than renting -- meant more space, including with larger rooms, and usually a basement.

-Housing, according to Brown, was an important marker of class status, both by the quality of housing and the location.
 Including both renters and owners, salaried -- that is, fixed wage -- families were 25% more likely than laborer families to live in a house than in an apartment.

 The Great Depression caused a major decline in construction of new homes.
 A rural-to-urban migration was underway, a statistic that meant a drop in the proportion of families living in houses.

-Why?
 To reflect the recency of this population movement -- the rural-to-urban migration -- for economic reasons, more families who had recently moved to urban centers were forced to lived in rented apartments rather than in houses.

 Between 1918 to 1940, nonetheless, the rate of home ownership continued steadily to increase.